A few of my favourite drugstore finds, including a few dupes!

 Essence Make Me Brow Gel | £2.50

 Another absolute steal from Essence is the Make Me Brow Gel.
 I’ve had Benefit Gimme Brow on my makeup wish list for ages now, but I’ve been unsure whether to splurge on it or not.
 The main reason that I wanted it was because of the teeny tiny brush that it comes with to brush your brow hairs in place.
+And this is gorgeous for hairpices for men.
 I’ve used various different eyebrow mascaras and when they’re tinted, I always find the brushes are too big and get product all around my brows which I then have to clean up.
 So I really just wanted a good brow mascara that had a tiny brush like the Benefit one, and then I came across the Essence Brow Gel that is pretty much a dupe for Benefit’s Gimme Brow.
 The brush is just like the Benefit one, nice and tiny in size and it also has little fibres to fill in gaps which my sparse brows really need.
 I absolutely love it and it’s so much more affordable than the Benefit Gimme Brow, it works so so well and makes my brows look naturally filled in with one swipe.
 If I’m having a no makeup day, I love using this on it’s own but I also always use it before filling in my brows with brow pomade.
 It’s so good!

 NYX Tame & Frame Brow Pomade | £5.50